cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 ## 🎨 Design Decisions & Thought Process
 I started by reviewing MAT Holdings’ existing homepage.
 A few things stood out:
 - The hero section felt heavy and outdated, with too much dark imagery.
-- Navigation could be simplified and made more modern.
 - Key stats (employees, factories, revenue) deserved more visual emphasis.
 - Content blocks needed more whitespace and a cleaner grid layout.
 - Add in an FAQ section to help visitors/clients/customers answer quick questions they may have.
+- Automotive and Consumer buttons should be highlighted on the landing page with their own tabs.
+A link to learn more that goes to another info page would be ideal later on.
-- Created images in Midjourney to have image placeholders but also give an updated look
+- Created images in Midjourney to have image placeholders but also give an updated look and experiment with what is possible for MAT.

 **My approach:**
 1. Sketched out a quick wireframe of an updated homepage flow: